ravachol/kew/README.md

 ## Themes

-You can fully customize kew with themes, both TrueColor and 16-color palette themes.
+You can fully customize kew with themes, with TrueColor values or 16 color palette values, or mix them as you want.

-Included is a pack of 17 themes + the default 16-color theme.
+Included is a pack of 16 themes + the default 16-color theme.

 You can also switch to using colors derived from the album cover.
-So that makes it a total of three ways you can apply colors in kew.
-Cycle through the color modes by pressing i.
+Cycle through the 3 color modes (default, theme and album cover) by pressing i.

-Run kew with:
+To set a theme, run kew with:

-kew theme <themename>.
+kew theme <themename>

 For instance 'kew theme midnight' will apply midnight.theme.

 To install TrueColor themes:
 - Make sure you run sudo make install if you're not intalling from a package manager.